SamuelSchlesinger/environment/README.md

 Lets say I use this program the wrong way, for instance trying to call "file-program blah".
 It will give you back some feedback!
 At the moment, the feedback is very dumb, just a list of the valid calls.
-It is the toplevel function that does this, under the hood using the help combinator.
+It is the toplevel function that does this, under the hood using the usage combinator.
 Here are the results:

 ```
 usage: